jonathan-markland/CsGamesWithSDL2/readme.md

 cursor key movement, and 'Z' to fire.
 If you need more, the core library is pretty easy to extend, but it isn't my intention for this library to be all-encompassing, this is for introductory purposes.

+Check out the Input class to see the event information you receive.

 Sound
 -----